 Maintaining Your Chickens

 Once you have decided on a breed and taken your new chickens home, you are supposed to take good care of them.
-They should always have food and water available – make sure to give them high-quality feed and freshwater.
+They should always have food and water available – make sure to give them high-quality feed and fresh water.

-Your chickens should also have at least four square feet for themselves – they don’t like to be crowded and they need their space.
+Your chickens should also have at least four square feet for themselves – they don’t like to be crowded, and they need their space.
 Finally, spend time with them.
-This will make them content and you will be able to see any potential signs of a disease or illness so you can react in a timely manner.
+This will make them content, and you will be able to see any potential signs of a disease or illness so you can react in a timely manner.

 Summary

 Joseph Hudson has been raising chickens for over 15 years.
 In 2018, he completed the Agriculture & Natural Resources program at Mt.
 San Antonio College.
 He currently raises over 1400 chickens on his 7.5-hectare farm.
-He keeps sharing his experience on raising healthy and happy chickens on Chicken Scratch.
+He keeps sharing his experience on raising healthy and happy chickens on Chicken Scratch The Foundry.